FAQ ABOUT Applications

 Is there a limit in the number of supporting documents that I can attach to my application?

 In case you need to submit several documents we advice you to merge some documents.
-For example, you can merge documents related to your academic results (Grades, certificates, etc..)
+For example, you can merge documents related to your academic results.
+All files should be in PDF format.

 When is the deadline for applications?